Struct intrusive_containers::linked_list::LinkedList

 fn front_mut(&mut self) -> Option<&mut P>

-Provides a mutable reference to the front element, or None
+Provides a mutable reference to the front element, or None if the list

 is empty.